boeckmann/asm6502/README.md

 	.ORG $0801

 ### .FILL directive
-Starting from the current offset of the output file, emits as many bytes as given by the first argument.
+Starting from the current position of the output file, emits as many bytes as given by the first argument.
 If the second argument is given, the region is filled with its byte-sized value.
 Otherwise it is filled with zero.
 The program counter is increased accordingly.